n26/psd2-tpp-docs/doc/sandbox.md

 These endpoints currently respond with dummy data.
 You can expect requests to be validated for correct syntax and valid responses to be returned.

-All endpoints are prefixed with `/sandbox` compared to the live system, so for example for the root URL for accounts would be:
+All endpoints are prefixed with `/sandbox` compared to the live system so, for example, the root URL for accounts would be:

 `https://xs2a.tech26.de/sandbox/v1/berlin-group/v1/accounts`